My Account

 Together, these two days of exploration should give participants a deeper understanding of how different yellows combine with indigo to make green and how to achieve a desired shade.

 Level: Intermediate.
-This workshop is designed for those who have done the introductory local colour workshop or who have some experience working with natural dyes.
+This workshop is designed for those who have done the introductory local colour workshop or have some experience working with natural dyes.
 No experience working with indigo is required.

 Included: All materials, comprehensive notes on processes covered, samples of fabric and yarn dyed in the workshop and tea and snacks